International Transmission Asset Management Study (ITAMS)

 - Gain insight how value-based asset management is implemented in comparable regions.

 - Compare performance on the strategic objective level: i.e. safety, quality of service, legal, environment and finance.

 The ITAMS program focuses on the tactical level of Asset Management and is zooming in on four key-areas: Operating Model, Process, Competences, and Information Management & Enabling Technology.

-UMS is scheduling a new cycle for ITAMS, as a follow-up on the very successful past four cycles (2010 - 2016).
-Data collection will start in Q2 - 2018, and the Final Reports be delivered in Q4 – 2018.
-For more information, please download the Program Overview ITAMS 2018.
-The results of the latest cycle, ITAMS 2016, are outlined in the E-book Asset Management Lessons from Peers.
+UMS is scheduling a new cycle for ITAMS, as a follow-up on the very successful past five cycles (2010 – 2018).
+Data collection will start in Q1 - 2020, and the Final Reports be delivered in Q4 – 2020.
+For more information, please download the document Introduction ITAMS 2020 with an overview of the program, and high-level results and main take-outs of ITAMS 2018.